davedawkins/sutil-oxide/README.md

 # Sutil Oxide

-A toolkit for building IDE-style web applications, using Sutil.
+A toolkit for building IDE-style web applications, using [Sutil](https://sutil.dev).

 ## Demo

 Click on the `Help` button for details on how this [demo](https://davedawkins.github.io/sutil-oxide/) works.
+Repository located at [https://github.com/davedawkins/sutil-oxide](https://github.com/davedawkins/sutil-oxide).

 ## Motivation